In this Guide

 If you’re on a budget, we highly recommend either the Peerless or the American Standard.
 They’re both at the affordable end of the spectrum.

-At less than $50, the Peerless is the best you can do on the cheap.
+The Peerless is the best you can do on the cheap.
 It’s our choice for people who just need to get the job done, without straining the pocketbook.
 It’s better built than other chrome models, and is simple to install.
 We also appreciate that while it’s budget-priced, it comes with a lifetime warranty.

-At around $100, the American Standard is the most affordable all-metal option.
+The American Standard is the most affordable all-metal option.
 We’d recommend it to all but the most cash-strapped buyers, since it’ll last longer than any chrome plastic model (even the Peerless).
 It’s solid, dependable, and affordable–if not terribly decorative.

 If you can afford to spend a little more, you’ll be able to get something with a bit more style and finesse.
 In the midrange, we strongly recommend the Pfizer and Delta Ara.
 They’re both very distinctive, non-traditional faucets with great build quality and all the basic requirements for a great fixture.
 They’re efficient, reasonably priced, ADA-compliant, and easy to install.